fubar2/toolfactory-galaxy-server/README.md

 To generate a real, tested toolshed archive, use the companion `planemo_test` tool.
 Planemo will be run in a separate container.
 The generated test outputs and the newly updated tested toolshed archive will appear in the history when ready.

-The first test takes 6 minutes.
+The very first test in a fresh Appliance takes a few minutes as Conda installs some dependencies - only needed once.
 Subsequently more like a minute or two, depending on conda and the complexity of dependencies needed for the tool to run.

 ## Tutorial